ballerburg9005/echolocation-game/README.md

 It could also be used as a training tool for people to learn to echolocate, since it provides a clean simple environment and highly idealized conditions.

-Reducing the accuracy of the simulation to increase the room size, unfortunately results in poor sound quality very fast.
+Reducing the accuracy of the simulation unfortunately results in poor sound quality very fast.

 ## Features
 - Levels are loaded via SVG (drawing.svg or first command parameter)